ishfulthinking/Python-Hand-Gesture-Recognition/README.md

         hand.update(top, bottom, left, right)
 ```

-### Step 4b: Create a function for the handData object to check for waving
+### Step 4b: Create a function for handData to check for waving

 It would be difficult to check for waving every frame, as that would require the user to wave
 their hand VERY quickly over a large area every single frame.
 Instead, let's check every eigth